 I found Akira, a landmark animated film which introduced the Japanese animated films to the Western audience, to be an eclectic mess.
 During the first and even the second watching of the film it seemed that way.
-Later, as I managed to put the pieces together (and some parts of the film are fragments of … Continue reading Neo-futuristic Combustible Decadence in “Akira”
+Later, as I managed to put the pieces together (and some parts of the film are fragments of … Continue reading Combustible Decadence of Neo-Tokyo in the Flawed Masterpiece of Anime “Akira”

 Satoshi Kon is arguably, alongside Hayao Miyazaki, the most important Japanese director of animated films.
 Perfect Blue is his first film and this directorial debut can be compared to David Lynch’s Eraserhead due to sheer boldness and far-reaching artistic vision.
 The film begins with a show staged for children featuring a Japanese version of Power … Continue reading I Am Who I Am! – Identity Fragmentation in “Perfect Blue”

 From the very first scene of Nausicaä we can see that we are in a place of magical beauty.
 The trees, a windmill and the surroundings are coated in what looks like a spider-web or frozen snow; the flakes are falling around a man riding strange creatures, wearing a mask, looking bird-like.
 The man breaks … Continue reading Other-worldly Environmentalism in Miyazaki’s “Nausicaä of the Valley of the Wind”